Why I Turned To Home Cooking For My 10 lb. Yorkipoo

 To me, the solution was clear.
 Put together a team of animal health and nutrition experts, as well as trained chefs.
 Source fresh, tasty, human-grade ingredients.
 Create the best pet food you could ever feed your beloved cats and dogs.
 Make it convenient.
 And do it all in a bright, open, restaurant-grade kitchen.
 The solution—was Tom&Sawyer.

-Our Promise: Every recipe our chefs make at Tom&Sawyer is one we proudly feed Sawyer and can eat ourselves.
+Our Promise: Every recipe our chefs make at Tom&Sawyer is one we proudly feed Sawyer.
 We don’t cut any corners when it comes to his health and well-being, so this is our quality promise to you and your pet.

 We trust that your pets will love the taste of our fresh-cooked meals and enjoy the variety of eating different recipes every day.
 Whether you choose to feed only Tom&Sawyer, or to include our foods as part of a healthy diet, we know that you will see a big difference by introducing healthy, fresh foods to their diet.

 We invite you and your pet to become part of the Tom&Sawyer family.
-We exist to promote happier, healthier, longer lives for our beloved dogs and cats.
+We exist to promote happier, healthier, longer lives for our beloved cats and dogs.